aiverify-foundation/aiverify/stock-plugins/aiverify.stock.image-corruption-toolbox/algorithms/blur_corruptions/README.md

         return predictions
 ```

-By following these steps, you can integrate your custom PyTorch model into the blur corruption plugin.
+By following these steps, you can integrate your custom PyTorch model into the corruption plugin.

 ## Develop plugin locally